Unikarah/Wine-MLOps-project/README.md

 ## To test the API

-You have multiple way to test the API.
+You have multiple way to test the API:

-You can either do it by hand in your terminal using curl and the adress : 'http://127.0.0.1:5002'.
+- You can either do it by hand in your terminal using curl and the adress : 'http://127.0.0.1:5002'.

-Or you can use our wonderful frontend and just click on the different parts!
+- Or you can use our wonderful frontend and just click on the different parts!

-To try the prediction you can use the information in the file examples.txt
+To try the predictions you can use the information in the file examples.txt